-Area Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Creating with Materials To create simple repr and of To explore different t mate To draw and colour wit To experiment w esentations of people ojects. echniques for joining trials. th pencils and crayons. ith colour mixing. particular purpose. ooking techniques. tools such as art pe To explore a rar To continue to explore a range of To use collage mat textures to cr lifferent mark making ncils, pastels, chalk.
+Area Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Creating with Materials To create simple repr and of To explore different t mate To draw and colour wit To experiment w esentations of people ojects. echniques for joining trials. th pencils and crayons. ith colour mixing. particular purpose. ooking techniques. tools such as art pe To explore a rar To continue to explore a range of To use collage mat textures to cr different mark making encils, pastels, chalk.
 Inge of materials.
-It joining techniques for materials.
-It is and different eate puppets.
-It is afely use tools for liwork.
+It joining techniques for imaterials.
+It materials and different eate puppets.
+It work.
 To explore the work learn new to the able to identifical column of the c of famous artists and techniques. fy texture, shape and our. printing techniques. alk about process and their work. where necessary. models with a purpose

-Being Imaginative and Expressive To talk about whether they like/dislike a piece of music.
-To create musical patterns using body percussion.
-To use costumes, songs and resources to act out the Nativity.
-To create musical patterns using un-tuned instruments.
-To learn new songs and rhymes and perform them.
-To use props, puppets and costumes to tell stories.
+Being Imaginative and Expressive To talk about whe piece To create musica per ther they like/dislike a of music. reate musical patterns using un-tuned instruments. arn new songs and rhymes and perform them. se props, puppets and costumes to tell stories.
 To act out well known stories.
-To move in time to music and learn dance routines. --- -- ---
+To move in time to music and learn dance routines. -- ------------------------------------ --- ---